Rajvishah12/cpl_project/cdf/scripts/utils/README.md

 **plotting.py** - This script contains functions for plotting folium maps

-**utils.py** - This script contains funcitons for reading data and components essential to the development of methodologies.
+**get_data.py** - This script contains funcitons for loading data.

+**assignment_centroid_euclideandists.py** - This script defines class for assignment based on shortest driving ditance.

+**assignment_area_drivingdists.py** - This script defines class for assignment based on shortest driving ditance.